Skip to content

 Chocorua, New Hampshire is a rural village nestled among mountains and lakes of pristine beauty in the Mount Washington Valley.
 Mt.
 Chocorua overlooks the area, and is a spectacular mountain rich in history and recreational opportunities.
 With Lake Chocorua at the foot of the mountain range, this natural beauty creates one of the most scenic views in New England.

-Not far from the mountain is the Chocorua Public Library.
+Not far from Lake Chocorua is the Chocorua Public Library.
 It is one of the few privately funded libraries in New Hampshire which is open for public use.
-The library is solely maintained by an active board of trustees, dedicated staff, and a supportive community.
+The library is solely maintained by a board of trustees, dedicated staff, and a supportive community.

 Currently, Chocorua Public Library actively participates in local library cooperatives, the state of NH library system, and offers large library services with small library friendliness.
-The library continues to expand its technology sources and develop its programs to accommodate community needs and interests.
+The library continues to expand technology and develop programs to accommodate community needs and interests.
 All of this while retaining its history as a rural library with a great collection of books!

-President Kate Stanley
+Vice-president: Kate Stanley

-Vice President Melissa Smith
+Secretary : Melissa Smith